-Join Scott Hirsch for an in-depth discussion in this video Editing and arranging MIDI, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Editing and arranging MIDI, part of Learning Pro Tools.

 - MIDI editing is a bit more multi-layered…than audio editing.…That's because you can edit whole MIDI…sequences as clips like audio clips…but then you have access to go…within the sequences and edit individual…MIDI note events, note velocities, and note durations.…In this movie we'll get into all that as we build…a cow bell part for our song.…Let's start by dialing up a cow bell track.…I'm going to go type shift + cmd + n…to create a new stereo instrument track…and I'll click "create" and I'll name that track…"cow bell" and I'm going to insert the expand…sampler instrument from our instruments list…and here I'll load up the top layer with…under drums we have a cow bells and tams menu.…